YujiaFan10/Store_Search_Recommendation_System/README.md

 # Store_Search_Recommendation_System
-This is a SpringBoot project with ElasticSearch and Spark.
+This is a Java SpringBoot project with ElasticSearch and Spark.